Lucamiras/dsr-teaching-setup/README.md

-# DSR Teaching: How to SetUp a Data Science Project
+# DSR Teaching: How to set up a Data Science Project

 ![image](./assets/image.jpg)